Estimating Economic Models with Testable Assumptions: Theory and Applications: Introduction

-Fourth, as the key application to complete structure, I look at identification of the local average treatment effect (LATE) in a potential outcome framework. \citet{kitagawa2015} provides the sharp testable implication of the Imbens and Angrist Monotonicity (IA-M) assumption.
-This implies practitioners should anticipate IA-M assumption to be reject by some outcome distribution.
-I provide four relaxations of Imbens and Angrist Monotonicity (IA-M) assumption that cannot be rejected by any distribution of observables and at the same time preserves the property of IA-M assumption.
-Two are relaxations of the `No Defier' assumption, but they differ on whether strict instrument exogeneity is maintained or not.
-The logic is to allow a minimal mass of defiers in the joint distribution of primitive variables.
-It can be shown that the minimal defiers relaxed assumptions not only preserve the identified set for LATE, but also preserve identified set for other parameter of interests such as ATE or ATT.
-Another relaxes the independent instrument assumption while the last one relaxes the exclusion restriction.
-The logic is to allow a minimal departure from the independent instrument (the exclusion restriction) assumption for always takers and never takers while maintain the independent instrument (the exclusion restriction) condition for compliers.
-LATE is partially identified under the minimal defiers assumption with strict independent instrument.
-LATE is point identified under the other three assumptions and the value is the same.
-In the point identified LATE case, an estimate of LATE can be constructed easily and has a normal limit distribution.
-I apply the results to \citet{card1993using} to show the local average treatment effect of education on earnings.
-Compared to naively using identification result under IA-M assumption, my method have reasonable sign and scale.
-For incomplete structures, I look at a binary outcome job sector selection model with monotone instrument.
-In the sector choice model, the Roy assumption does not specify the sector choice rule in case of ties, which may lead to multiple predicted outcome distributions.
-I propose a completion procedure that is without loss and use it to complete the sector choice model.
-I then use minimal efficiency loss as rule to characterize the relaxed assumption.
-The identified set of job sector potential outcome distribution can be characterized by a polyhedron.
+Third, I look at 2 applications with complete and incomplete structures respectively.
+In the complete structure framework, I look at the identification of the local average treatment effects (LATE). \citet{kitagawa2015} provides the sharp testable implication of the Imbens and Angrist Monotonicity assumption (IA-M).
+Therefore, practitioners should anticipate the IA-M to be rejected by some distributions of observables.
+I provide several relaxations of the IA-M that cannot be rejected by any distribution of observables.
+The identified sets for LATE under these relaxed assumptions equal the identified set for LATE under the IA-M whenever the IA-M is not rejected by the distributions of observables.
+One relaxed assumption allows for defiers, and relaxes the independent instrument assumption.
+The logic of the relaxed assumption is to allow a minimal mass of defiers.
+It can be shown that the relaxed assumption not only preserves the identified set for LATE, but also preserves the identified set for other parameters of interests such as ATE or ATT.
+LATE is point identified under this relaxed assumption.
+I provide an estimator of the LATE which has a normal limit distribution. {To emphasis the fact that a non-refutable relaxation is not unique, I propose two other relaxations, each one of which may be preferable in some contexts.} I apply the method to \citet{card1993using}, and I show the local average treatment effect of education on earnings.
+Compared to naively using identification result under the IA-M assumption, my method delivers more reasonable sign and scale for the LATE estimates.